 Employers in Utah may test employees for drugs, as long as employers and management also submit to periodic testing.
 Employers may require testing for these reasons:

 The employer must have a written drug test policy that has been distributed to employees.
-Testing must occur during or immediately after the employee’s regular work schedule.
-An employer may take action against an employee if the employee refuses to be tested or the employee has a confirmed positive test result.
+Testing must occur during or immediately after the employee's regular work schedule.
+An employer may take action against an employee if the employee refuses to be tested or fails the test.
+(A failed test is a confirmed positive result for drugs, an adulterated sample, or a substituted sample.)

 Even though Utah law allows employers to drug test, employees and applicants may have legal claims based on how the test was conducted, who was tested, or how the results were used.
 Here are some examples: